Are you a property owner or an investor focusing on furnished rentals for corporate clients?

 It isn’t directly focused on the niche of corporate housing, but you can present your property in a way that will attract corporate tenants.

 The platform charges a small fee per transaction for its “connection services,” and no recurring monthly or annual flat fees have to be paid.

 This was a bit of a bumpy review, and I would have loved to be able to fully recommend Corporate Housing by Owner to you.

-But the more I dug deeper into the platform, compared it with alternatives, and especially read the different reviews, I realized that my first positive impression couldn’t hold up until the end.
+But the more I dug deeper into the platform, compared it with alternatives, and especially read the different user reviews, I realized that my first overly positive impression couldn’t hold up until the end.

-You may still want to give it a try as a marketing experiment with a bit of cash to spare, but keep in mind the mentioned downsides.
+You may still want to try it as a marketing experiment with some cash to spare, but remember the downsides mentioned.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.